Leaving a job can be challenging — especially if you are not able to leave the position on your own terms.

-A severance package can help to ease this transition.
+A severance package can help ease this transition.

 While California employers are generally not required to offer their workers severance pay, there are many reasons why both parties might benefit from such an agreement.

-In this article, our Los Angeles employment law attorneys provide an overview of the most important things that workers need to know about severance agreements in California.
+In this article, our employment law attorneys provide an overview of the most important things that workers need to know about severance agreements in California.